Maryann Murtagh

 What is your favorite Strength & Conditioning/CFD moment?

 I had sort of arbitrarily set a goal for myself to hit a #200 deadlift PR about six months ago.
 I just couldn’t get it for some reason.
 I would come in and do 5 reps at #188 or even 3 reps at #193 but as soon as #200 was on the bar, it wouldn’t budge.
 With lots of encouragement from my coach and workout partner that day, I finally grinded out one rep. About a week or so later, I came into another deadlifting session and hit #253.
 A #50 jump!
 It was really empowering, but also incredibly insightful.
-It demonstrated to 02me how irrefutably real mental barriers can be.
+It demonstrated to me how irrefutably real mental barriers can be.
 “Getting your mind right” is just as important a philosophy for high-volume, high-intensity, heavy training as getting your body right.

 What is your advice for people just getting started or thinking about starting Strength & Conditioning?